GearDownForWhat/BalanceBot/README.md

 ## Wiring and Connections

 Wiring your BalanceBot correctly is crucial.
-To streamline this process, we're excited to introduce the RBalance 3v3 board, avaliable soon from my Etsy store.
-This board is designed to minimize the complexity of connections, ensuring a smooth and efficient setup.
+To streamline this process, we're excited to introduce the RBalance 3v3 board, avaliable directly from me email askgdfw@gmail.com.
+This board is designed to minimize the complexity of connections, and create short wiring between the MPU6050 and the Teensy, preventing noise from the Odrive from taking down the I2C bus.

 With the RBalance 3v3, you'll need to make only a few critical connections:
 - Connect the ground from the Odrive to both the Teensy and the 24V batteries.
 This ensures a common ground for all components.
-- Link the batteries to the Odrive as well as to the voltage sense pins on the RBalance 3v3 board.
-This allows for accurate power monitoring, and powers the voltage regulator for the Rbalance 3v3.
+- Link both batteries in series to the Odrive.
+Connect the +12V from the first battery in series to the 24V sense pin on Rbalance, this will feed a lower voltage to the regulator, lessening the thermal load for it.
 - Do NOT Power the 5V bus on the RBalance 3v3 with the Odrive.
 - Finally, connect the motors and encoders to the Odrive.